jakem8532/read-me-generator/Develop/README.md

-  # README
+  # README generator

   ## Description

-  * Create simple read me files
+  * Part of a class project
-  * Template for those who need to create README files on the go
+  * Template for those who quickly need to create README files for their projects

   ## Table of Contents